logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 * If the restore process exceeds the max, the process will fail.
 * Data can be restored from the **root of an S3 bucket**, but not a sub-bucket path.

-Starting December 1st, 2022, restored logs will become a part of your daily plan.
-Use Power search and Filters to restore critical and needed logs and minimize the impact on your daily plan.
-Restoring more than your daily plan **will not** stop the ingestion of your data, and the additional GB will be added to your On Demand consumption.
+Starting December 1st, 2022, restored logs will become a part of your daily plan. **Use Power search and Filters to restore critical and needed logs** and minimize the impact on your daily plan.
+Restoring more than your daily plan **will not** stop your data ingestion, and the additional GB will be added to your On Demand consumption.
-{:.info-box.note}
+{:.info-box.tip}

 #### To restore and view archived logs

 **Before you begin, you'll need**:
 [Archiving enabled](https://app.logz.io/#/dashboard/tools/archive-and-restore),
-archived logs in your S3 bucket
+archived logs in your S3 bucket.

 Your existing drop filters **will not apply** when restoring data.
 Instead, use the optional filters to control which data to restore.
 {:.info-box.note}